hepplerj/jasonheppler.org/content/_index.md

 description: "Jason Heppler is a historian of American environmentalism and the twentieth-century United States."
 ---

-<p class="u-lead">Hi.
-I am a member of the faculty at the University of Nebraska at Omaha, where I serve as the digital engagement librarian, historian, research software engineer, and educator leading initiatives in digital and computational historical methods.</p>
+<p class="u-lead"><strong>Jason A. Heppler</strong> is a historian at the University of Nebraska at Omaha, where he researches and teaches urban sustainability, environmentalism, environmental policy, and the twentieth-century United States.
+He leads initiatives in digital and computational historical methods and digital community engagement for UNO Libraries.</p>